eddupont/Ducky-Scripts/macOS/payloads/Library/Sprank/HiddenPhotoFolder/README.md

 # Hidden photo folder

 ### Description:
-Create a hidden directory and download in it a collection of "NFTW" pictures.
+Create a hidden directory and download in it a collection of "NSFW" pictures.
 Target uses French GUI & keyboard.

 The name of the hidden folder is "mes photos privées".